joemcmahon/Csgrouper/README.txt

 *** What are the means?

-There are two related paths followed by Csgrouper.
+Within a strict serial context there are two related paths followed by Csgrouper.

 Polytonality (meant in a special way):
 On one hand, Csgrouper allows to produce musical sequences with a different